Reddit API controversy

+The Reddit API controversy was a dispute between Reddit and portions of its user and developer communities following Reddit's April 2023 announcement that it would begin charging for access to its API, which had previously been free.
+The changes affected third-party applications and raised concerns about the continued availability of moderation tools and accessibility applications.

 Background

 Reddit is a news aggregation and discussion website.
 Posts are organized into "subreddits", individualized user-created boards moderated by users.
 In 2008, Reddit introduced its application programming interface (API), granting developers access to the site's corpus of posts and comments.
 Developers have used Reddit's free API to develop moderation tools and third-party applications; the API has also been used to train large language models (LLMs), including ChatGPT and Google's chatbot Gemini.

-Subreddit moderators have leveraged their subreddits en masse in the past to protest decisions that Reddit has made.
-In the self-described "Great Reddit Blackout of 2015", users publicly disagreed with the company over the termination of Victoria Taylor, a Reddit employee who held Ask Me Anythings (AMAs) and was vital to r/IAmA.
-In 2021, Reddit hired Aimee Knight, whose father, David Challenor, was convicted earlier that year for raping and torturing a 10-year-old child, resulting in another blackout.
+Subreddit moderators have previously coordinated large-scale protests in response to Reddit's decisions.
+In 2015, users protested the dismissal of a key employee involved in AMA sessions. and in 2021, another blackout occurred following controversy over a staff hiring.